 Compensated absences are recognized for the number of paid leave days (including holiday entitlement) remaining at the end of the reporting period.
-They are included in Trade and Other Payables account in the statement of financial position at the undiscounted amount that the Company expects to pay as a result of the unused entitlement.
+They are included in Other payables under Trade and Other Payables account in the statement of financial position at the undiscounted amount that the Company expects to pay as a result of the unused entitlement.